SoShapeHints

 name: faceType, type: Enum, default: CONVEX

-Indicates whether each face is convex.
-Because the penalty for non-convex faces is very steep (faces must be triangulated expensively), the default assumes all faces are convex.
-Therefore, shapes with concave faces may not be displayed correctly unless this hint is set to UNKNOWN_FACE_TYPE.
+Due to the steep penalty for non-convex faces (which must be triangulated expensively), the default assumption is that all faces are convex.
+Therefore, shapes with concave faces may not display correctly unless this hint is set to UNKNOWN_FACE_TYPE.

 Values: